4lif56/CTF/Challenges/MISC/My Friend John/Solution.md

 5. **Custom Wordlist Generation**:
    Use crunch to create a wordlist with the required password format (e.g., organization name + symbol + numbers).

-This should give the reader a better understanding of each tool used and why it was chosen for this challenge!